 for

-Ventura Marsh Pump Control Panel Repair
+Clear Lake - SWG Mowing and Tree Pulling

-19CRDWBTHERR-0003
+19CRDWBTHERR-0005

-The Department of Natural Resources (DNR) is seeking a Service Provider to repair submersible pumps at Ventura Marsh Wildlife Management Area (WMA).
-DNR anticipates that the term of any resulting contract will be February 4, 2019 through March 31, 2019.
+The Department of Natural Resources (DNR) is seeking a Service Provider to mow two (2) different prairie reconstructions up to three (3) times each during the 2019 growing season and one (1) time during the 2020 growing season at times designated by DNR staff and pull trees for 135 hours at various Wildlife Management Areas (WMAs) in North-Central Iowa.
+DNR anticipates that the term of any resulting contract will be June 1, 2019 through December 31, 2020.
 Service Providers may not contact any employee of the State of Iowa about this Informal RFP other than the DNR Issuing Officer:

 T.J.
 Herrick, Wildlife Biologist